Liberating, progressive, made for pleasure- very un-English?!

 The first extension to the churchyard was built in 1824, across Church Street to the north.
 This has been converted into a playground.
 But the most significant change came in 1841 when land to the west of Dyke Road was acquired and used to form a much larger burial ground.
 This western extension was laid out by the afore-mentioned Amon Wilds and contains a series of vaults with Grade II listed status.
 It definitely merits a 5-minute detour.

-Turning right at Denmark Gardens we see one of Amon Wilds’ best known buildings, named ‘The Temple’ (top right in the pictures above) after Solomon’s Tomb, the dimensions of which it matched.
+Turning right at Denmark Terrace we see one of Amon Wilds’ best-known buildings, named ‘The Temple’ (middle in the pictures above) after Solomon’s Tomb, the dimensions of which it matched.
 It was the first significant building in the area, built in 1819 for Thomas Read Kemp, a wealthy landowner.
 Square and two-storeyed, with five bays on each side and a recessed upper storey, even today it looks very exotic – out of place even – in its setting.
 Thomas Read Kemp was declared bankrupt in 1837 and it’s partly him we have to thank for the development that rapidly took place on the land that he was forced to sell.

 Finally, the ultimate showpiece of this area – Montpelier Crescent, designed by Amon Henry (some of the houses have the distinct ammonite capitals) and mainly built in the 1840s.
 Rather than a sea view, it was envisaged to have a sight of the South Downs; but within ten years, the downland vista had been obscured by the construction of Vernon Terrace opposite.
 Never mind.
 There are still many things to enjoy about this Crescent, not least the variation in house types as it was built over a ten year period, and the generous green space out in front.